Athanaze/news-websites/README.md

 # news-websites
 List of news websites from all around the world

-Extracted manually and clean up using
+Extracted manually and cleaned up using

 ```python
 urlSet = set()